KBakow97/Pong-game/Readme.txt

-Its my first project where I try Turtle
+Its my project where I used turtle to make small pong game